zhaoterryy/mkdocs-pdf-export-plugin/README.md

 ## Special thanks

+Special thanks go to [Stephan Hauser][shauser] for the original development of this plugin.

-Special thanks go to [Lukas Geiter][lukasgeiter] for developing the [mkdocs-awesome-pages-plugin][awesome-pages-plugin] which I could use as a base and for convincing me to write a plugin for this.
+Special thanks go to [Lukas Geiter][lukasgeiter] for developing the [mkdocs-awesome-pages-plugin][awesome-pages-plugin] which was used as a base and for convincing [Stephan Hauser][shauser] to write a plugin for this.

 [travis-status]: https://travis-ci.org/shauser/mkdocs-pdf-export-plugin.svg?branch=master
 [travis-link]: https://travis-ci.org/shauser/mkdocs-pdf-export-plugin